Maprunner/rg2/README.md

 Routegadget 2.0 allows you to view existing Routegadget information in any modern (HTML5-compliant) browser without the need for Java.
 It also adds a modern user interface as well as updated functionality for analysis.

-##Status
-The user interface now includes most of the core functionality and should be fairly stable.
-You can draw a route and upload a recorded GPS file (GPX format only at present).

-Later versions will allow you to create new events (as a replacement of the original Manager), but for now it only works on events that have been set up in the original Routegadget.

-It does not currently work properly on iPads, tablets and phones because of problems with the touch interface and screen size.
-This is on the list of things to be looked at.

 ## GPS file adjustment
 When you upload a file it is initially fitted to the course as closely as possible.
-There are limited functions to adjust the route.
-You can drag the whole route, and you can lock a point on it and then stretch and rotate the whole course around the locked point.
-There is no option to edit parts of a route (as in RG1), and at the moment there is no intention to add this.
-The plan is to georeference maps and courses when they are added to
-RG2, and no adjustment will then be needed.
+Adjustment handles (small dots) are added at the start and end of the route.
+These are green when free to move and red when locked.
+Left click on a handle to toggle the lock.
+You can stretch and rotate around a single locked point, or between two locked points.
+In future the plan is to georeference maps and courses when they are added to RG2, and no adjustment will then be needed.

 ##Installation
 To use Routegadget 2.0 you need to install it in an existing Routegadget installation.
 This will require ftp access to your server.
 If this makes